OcelotBabou/Quartz/content/2-The World/Regions/Locations/Skeleton Grove.md

 ---
 **Overview:**

-Skeleton Grove is the haunting remnants of an ancient forest that once thrived on the outskirts of the Ruins of Donatus.
+Skeleton Grove is the haunting remnants of an ancient forest that once thrived on the outskirts of [[the Ruins of Donatus]].
 Now, all that remains are the preserved husks of once-impressive trees, creating a stark and eerie landscape.
-This grove stands as a warning of proximity to [[The Ruins of Donatus]].
+This grove stands as a warning of proximity to the Ruins of Donatus.

 **Description:**